cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

    will result in packet drops and XFRM errors of type ``XfrmOutStateSeqError``.
 A key rotation resets all sequence numbers.
    Rotate keys frequently to avoid this issue.

+ * After a key rotation, if the old key is cleaned up before the configuration of the new key is installed on all nodes, it results in ``XfrmInNoStates`` errors.
+The old key is removed from nodes after a default interval of 5 minutes by default.
+By default, all agents watch for key updates and update their configuration within 1 minute after the key is changed, leaving plenty of time before the old key is removed.
+If you expect the key rotation to take longer for some reason (for example, in the case of Cluster Mesh where several clusters need to be updated), you can increase the delay before cleanup with agent flag ``ipsec-key-rotation-duration``.

  * ``XfrmInStateProtoError`` errors can happen if the key is updated without incrementing the SPI (also called ``KEYID`` in :ref:`ipsec_key_rotation`